Kiril3l5/time-tracking-2.0/docs/workflow/automated-workflow-guide.md

 - **Unix/Mac**: Ensure proper permissions for script execution with `chmod +x scripts/*.js`
 - **Cross-Platform**: The workflow automatically detects your OS and uses appropriate commands for cleaning build artifacts

+### Dependency Issues
+- If you encounter import errors, run `pnpm install` to ensure all dependencies are installed
+- The 'open' package is required for automatic dashboard viewing

 ## Extending the Workflow

 The workflow is designed to be extensible.
 To add new checks or features:

 1. Add new modules in the appropriate scripts directory
-2. Connect them to the main workflow in a modular way
+2. Import them into the main workflow components
-3. Ensure warnings are properly categorized
+3. Use the `recordWarning` method to add findings to the dashboard
+4. Follow the existing module pattern for consistency

 ## Best Practices